ABendaravicius/BitJava_Sprint_2/README.md

 ## OBJECT-BASED FILE READING AND WRITING JAVA PROGRAM

 ### THE TASK:
-To create a object-oriented program, that would store data into a file, read the data from the file and print it into the CLI.
+To create an object-oriented program, that would store data into a file, read the data from the file and print it into the CLI.

 ### HOW IT WORKS:
 The program consists of several methods, that are called through a switch block, that checks the value of the user input and then calls the according method.